 Where to Sleep

-- Casa de la Iguana – Super budget hostel.
+Casa de la Iguana – Super budget hostel.
 This is the place they recommended to me at Zephyr.
 I stopped by, but it was not at all appealing.
-Had some bungalows (and dorms I think) around a grassy area, but it looked swampy and ghetto.
+I had some bungalows (and dorms, I think) around a grassy area, but it looked swampy and ghetto.

-- Hotel Villa Caribe – I paid $65/night, which included a breakfast buffet with a view of the river.
+Hotel Villa Caribe – I paid $65/night, which included a breakfast buffet with a view of the river.
 All the rooms have river/sea views.
-The pool was gigantic, and the landscaping is pretty.
-Fast Wifi, especially in the restaurant.
+The pool was gigantic, and the landscaping was pretty.
+Fast WiFi, especially in the restaurant.
 Worth the money if you want to splurge.